 BBB: Good credit quality.
 "BBB" ratings indicate that expectations of default risk are currently low.
-The capacity for payment of financial commitments is considered adequate but adverse business or economic conditions are more likely to impair this capacity.
+The capacity for payment of financial commitments is considered adequate, but adverse business or economic conditions are more likely to impair this capacity.

 BB: Speculative.
-"BB" ratings indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial alternatives may be available to allow financial commitments to be met.
+"BB" ratings indicate an elevated vulnerability to default risk, particularly in the event of adverse changes in business or economic conditions over time; however, business or financial flexibility exists that supports the servicing of financial commitments.